-Trinity College is the only university in Ireland which offers a course in Jewish studies!
+Trinity College is the only university in Ireland that offers a course in Near Eastern and Jewish studies.

-The programme offers all students the opportunity to study abroad and you will be encouraged to attend Summer Ulpan (Hebrew) courses in Israel and/or to spend a year in an Israeli or American university.
+The programme encourages all students to study abroad and to attend a Summer Ulpan (Hebrew course) in Israel and/or to spend a year in an Israeli or American university.

-The multidisciplinary nature of Jewish studies enables you to learn a variety of critical methodologies (historical research, literary theories, social-anthropological approaches, art and archaeology), which are easily transferable to other subject areas and highly valued in today's job market.
+The multidisciplinary nature of Near Eastern and Jewish studies enables you to learn a variety of critical methods of study (historical research, literary theories, social-anthropological approaches, art and archaeology), which are easily transferable to other subject areas and highly valued in today's job market.